-Commercial contracts are fundamental to any successful business and as such it is vitally important that all contracts – whether with customers, suppliers, or any other form of collaborator – from commercial deals to the acquisition of office equipment, are drafted accurately and reflect the terms that the parties have agreed.
+Commercial contracts are a fundamental tool for any successful business and, as such, it is vitally important that all contracts – whether with customers, suppliers, or any other collaborators – from commercial deals to the purchase or hire of office equipment, are drafted accurately and reflect the terms the parties have agreed.

-In order to maintain that competitive edge, businesses are increasingly moving towards the technology sector.
-Businesses that have innovative and uniquely designed products (in particular products that are to be developed further by a third party), need to consider whether they have incorporated sufficient protection for their intellectual property rights into the relevant contract.
-Failure to do this will inevitably lead to disputes in the future.
+In order to maintain the competitive edge, businesses are increasingly moving towards the technology sector.
+Businesses with innovative and uniquely-designed products (in particular, products that will be further developed by a third party), need to consider whether they have sufficient protections for their intellectual property rights in their contracts.
+Failure to do this will inevitably lead to future disputes.

 - Agency and distribution agreements (exclusive and non-exclusive);

 - Confidentiality and non-disclosure agreements;

 - Franchising agreements;

 - Joint Venture Agreements and other collaboration agreements;